apache/geode/Technology-FAQ.md

 ## What’s Geode leader election algorithm ?

-## What’s Geode’s relation with GemFireXD ?
-Is GemFireXD going OSS soon ?
+## What’s Geode’s relation with GemFire XD ?
+Is GemFire XD going OSS soon ?

 ## How does Geode compare to ... ?